charissefoo/charissefoo.github.io/_posts/2016-08-01-lake-house-stories.md

 <span class="image fit"><img src="{% link assets/images/lake-house-stories/charisse-foo-lake-house-stories-10.jpg %}" alt="AAP News Spring 2017 publication" /></span>

 <h3> Exhibition </h3>
-<p> <i>Lake House Stories</i> was exhibited in New York City at <a href="http://www.greenspacenyc.org/Civic-Art-Lab" target="_blank">Civic Art Lab (2018)</a>. a group exhibition and pop-up gallery focusing on the intersection of sustainability, design, and art in a circular economy.
-The 5th Annual Civic Art Lab was held on October 13-16, 2019, in New York City, and was organized by <a href="http://greenspacenyc.org">Greenspace NYC,</a> a non-profit collaborative that develops and curates free educational programming, hands-on workshops, and public design projects that encourage dialogue, enliven public spaces, and promote the future of more equitable and sustainable cities. </p>
+<p> <i>Lake House Stories</i> was exhibited in New York City at <a href="http://www.greenspacenyc.org/Civic-Art-Lab" target="_blank">Civic Art Lab (2018)</a>: Sustainable Futures, a group exhibition and pop-up gallery focusing on the intersection of sustainability, design, and art in a circular economy.
+The 4th Annual Civic Art Lab was held on October 5-7, 2018, in New York City, and was organized by <a href="http://greenspacenyc.org">Greenspace NYC,</a> a non-profit collaborative that develops and curates free educational programming, hands-on workshops, and public design projects that encourage dialogue, enliven public spaces, and promote the future of more equitable and sustainable cities. </p>
 <span class="image fit"><img src="{% link assets/images/lake-house-stories/charisse-foo-lake-house-stories-12.jpg %}" alt="Civic Art Lab 2018" /></span>
-<p>Many thanks to Laura and Jeff for welcoming me to Civic Art Lab, and for inviting me to give an artist talk my very first time exhibiting with you!</p>
+<p>Many thanks to Laura and Jeff for welcoming me to Civic Art Lab, and for inviting me to give an artist talk on opening night - especially since it was my very first time exhibiting with you!</p>
 <span class="image fit"><img src="{% link assets/images/lake-house-stories/charisse-foo-lake-house-stories-17.jpg %}" alt="Civic Art Lab 2018" /></span>
 <span class="image fit"><img src="{% link assets/images/lake-house-stories/charisse-foo-lake-house-stories-11.jpg %}" alt="Civic Art Lab 2018" /></span>